Thomasbrockmansvives/VELOG/README.md

 ## FEATURES
 - the user can log rides (with a score, weather type, time and which route he took)
 - the user can also create new or modify existing routes (templates for rides)
-- the user can ask for an export in csv of the ride loggings, the routes availables and a summary of his biking history
+- the user can ask for an export in csv of the ride loggings and the routes availables

 ## INSTALLATION INSTRUCTIONS
 **after cloning from the remote repository:**